DigitalMoneyMyanmar/wppg-documentation/README.md

 # 3. How to integrate

-WavePay Payment Gateway allows merchant to integrate to WavePay Payment Gateway with minimum effort and enjoy the full benefits of enhanced security and full suite of payment options.
-Accepting payment is easier with WavePay Payment Gateway.
+This part of the document explains the different steps involved in integrating WavePay Payment Gateway.

-## 3.1 Prepare Pay with Wave button
+## 3.1 Setup Merchant Credentials

-First, setup Merchant Credentials and Payload that require for Request
+First, setup Merchant Credentials and Payload that are required for Request Creation

 ```php
 $data = [